TL;DR

 - Incorrect Address: Your postcode is a major rating factor.
 Using a different address (e.g., a rural relative's) to get a lower premium is fraud.

-- Undeclared Modifications: Any modification can affect the car's performance, value, or appeal to thieves.
-You must inform your insurer.
+- Undeclared Modifications: Any modification can affect the car's performance, value, or appeal to thieves. you should consider whether you may need to inform your insurer.

 If your policy is voided due to misrepresentation, your insurer can refuse to pay out for any claim.
 You will be treated as uninsured, facing police penalties and full personal liability for all third-party costs.